Addressing The Concerns With Server Actions In Next 14

 await sql`INSERT INTO Bookmarks (slug) VALUES (${slug});`;

-^ ^
+// ^ ^

 This isn’t a regular function call, it’s a tagged template literal.
 This means that the dynamic stuff interpolated in the template string can be extracted separately and sanitized.
-This code is also most probably using @vercel/postgres, which in it’s docs even explains the use of this syntax.
+This code is also most probably using @vercel/postgres, which in it’s documentation even explains the use of this syntax.
 Here’s the exact line clarifying it from their docs:

 Isn’t it a security risk to embed text into SQL queries? – Not in this case.
 Vercel sanitizes all queries sent to your Vercel Postgres database before executing them.
 The above code does not expose you to SQL injections.

-Mixing SQL in HTML?
-Is this PHP all over again?
+Mixing SQL In HTML?
+Is This PHP All Over Again?

 bookmark.ts